NREL/OpenStudio-ERI/docs/source/software_connection.rst

 The efficiency of the clothes dryer can either be entered as a ``CombinedEnergyFactor`` or an ``EnergyFactor``.

 ``IsSharedAppliance`` must also be provided.
-If set to true, indicating that the appliance is in a shared laundry room that serves multiple units, ``NumberofUnits`` and ``NumberofUnitsServed`` must be provided to calculate the ratio of dwelling units to shared clothes dryers.
+If set to true, indicating that the clothes dryer is in a shared laundry room that serves multiple dwelling units, the following elements must be provided:

+- ``NumberofUnitsServed``: The number of dwelling units served by the shared laundry room.
+- ``NumberofUnits``: The number of clothes dryers in the shared laundry room.

 HPXML Dishwasher
 ****************